jamiefolsom/arbotopia/_posts/2019-04-28-opening-the-spring-season-2019.md

 THE SECOND WALK

 On Sunday I moved farther down the Emerald Necklace to lead a walk at Leverett Pond/Olmsted Park for the [Brookline GreenSpace Alliance](http://www.brooklinegreenspace.org).
 Two dozen folks showed up ready for a nice walk and hopefully some good birds.
-Although the weather was somewhat better than it had been for yesterday's walk, birds were not easy to come by.
+Although the weather was somewhat better than it had been for Saturday's walk, birds were not easy to come by.
 The "target bird" for Leverett is Wood Duck.
 I had scouted for the walk twice in the pervious week and had not seen one!
 But one of my reliable birders reported that he had seen one on his way to the walk.
 Sure enough we followed him to tiny Willow Pond and found not one but a pair:

 ![](/images/P1060159.jpg)